acenet-arc/cloud_from_a_to_z/_episodes/creating-a-keypair.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCxo6H/dDFLunQOUKnTUxNfHTsDfARFdFjqyJrf2udOBAzm7hg/w4SaHAqF1b1DvmGhwKwXW6lXYkdsiA5d4IK/Cg8GZ7l74J1QTQ+e6JkdvOmVlTGnu6PTesd++6jZUeiF9Im0ksGPTYo8QH/5k1eHUMwWpUh9xfX0Z56IdUyNxx+/QaeCc61sUvIPf+w2Vm/zC44C+v5OX4lDWlamLf2b0u6be5L99UXWN8741354auMP8qVMidRq8jQjUmlto30b/2H9bMFGQ63eEApEnhe6s+qdxVlbLkKHT2H905ydXf4knAY3TGlgylBNbXjeiJEp9mKlQ5LnIi6rayxzDrIv cgeroux@Caelia
 ~~~
 {: .output}
-Your public key can be given out freely, but remember to keep your private key secret.
+Your public key can be given out freely, **but remember to keep your private key secret**.

+We will use this public key in the next episode when we create our first virtual machine.

+### Key file and directory permissions

 One final item we should cover about keys is their file permissions.
 If the file permissions, specifically of the .ssh directory and the private key, are too open the command we use to connect to a VM will complain about this and not allow us to connect.
 To see what the current file permissions are run the `ls` command with the `-l` option to show the permissions on the files inside the `.ssh` folder.
 ~~~